Mixed-Integer Optimization with Constraint Learning: Chemotherapy regimen design

 \subsection{Predictive Models}

 Table~\ref{tab:gastric:predictive_all} shows the out-of-sample performance of all considered methods in the model selection pipeline.
 We note that model choice is based on the 5-fold validation performance, so it does not necessarily correspond to the highest test set performance.
+The final parameters for each model and each outcome, selected through the cross-validation procedure, are shown in Table~\ref{tab:gastric:predictive_all_params}.